gardener/gardener/docs/usage/istio.md

 [Istio](https://istio.io) offers a service mesh implementation with focus on several important features - traffic, observability, security, and policy.

-## Gardener `ManagedIstio` Feature Gate

-When enabled in gardenlet, the `ManagedIstio` feature gate can be used to deploy a Gardener-tailored Istio installation in Seed clusters.
-Its main usage is to enable features such as [Shoot API server SNI](../proposals/08-shoot-apiserver-via-sni.md).
-This feature should not be enabled on a Seed cluster where Istio is already deployed.

-However, this feature gate is deprecated, turned on by default and will be removed in a future version of Gardener.
-This means that Gardener will unconditionally deploy Istio with its desired configuration to seed clusters.
-Consequently, existing/bring-your-own Istio deployments will no longer be supported.

 ## Prerequisites

 - Third-party JWT is used, therefore each Seed cluster where this feature is enabled must have [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) enabled.